mckennapsean/dissertation/content/03-framework.md

 activities, while they have generalized names, do have descriptive motivations that are specific to the creation of a visualization tool or system.
 Similarly, the design artifacts are defined as being specific to visualization, such as task abstractions or visualization encodings.
-While some of the general principles of the design activity framework may be useful to other kinds of design, we have only used and validated the framework for visualization design in a series of case studies and in an external validation with novice visualization designers.
+Some of the general principles of the design activity framework may be useful to other kinds of design, but we have used and validated the framework only for visualization design in a series of case studies and in an external validation with novice visualization designers.

 Unlike previous design models for visualization, the design activity framework